 Adding Persons Silhouettes to the Section

-- Add birds to the sky – I used this free PNG file with birds in the sky
+- Add birds to the sky – I used our free flying birds PNG with transparent background graphic pack download for this

 - Create hierarchy.
 Play with the opacity and sizes.
 Usually, total opaque human figures break the attention over unnecessary details.
 Keep the opacity medium to low in order to focus on the designed spaces.

 Now, your sectional drawing it totally ready to convince everyone!

 Does it look like a tedious line drawing?
 Surely not!
 The more you practice; the quality of your brushstrokes will improve and take a lot less time.
 As mentioned we used a quite simple design here to go with you through the steps but we hope that you can use the workflow ideas to create an awsesome architectural section drawings with a simple Sketchup Model in your next project within a limited time frame as well!

 If you liked this Sketchup tutorial make sure to check out our tutorial how to use Sketchup Tree Components to bring life to your architecture scenery with ease as well!